ALEX11BR/ThemeChanger/README.md

 # ThemeChanger
 This app is a theme changing utility for Linux, BSDs, and whatnots.
-It lets the user change GTK 2/3/4, icon and cursor themes, edit GTK CSS with live preview, and set some related options.
+It lets the user change GTK 2/3/4, Kvantum, icon and cursor themes, edit GTK CSS with live preview, and set some related options.
 It also lets the user install icon and widget theme archives.

 # Installation